 - vulnerable and can't manage their financial affairs

 - unlikely to pay their rent and have got into arrears before

-- in rent arrears of eight weeks or more (the 8 week arrears period takes into account an advance payment, if this is part of the tenancy agreement)
+- in rent arrears of 8 weeks or more (the 8 week arrears period takes into account an advance payment, if this is part of the tenancy agreement)

 If the tenant is in arrears we need evidence of the amount to pay the landlord.
-Please send us a completed copy of the arrears form found here.
+Please send us a completed copy of the arrears form.

 Checking of tenant claims

-Details of claims will be checked periodically by the Benefits office.
-Find out about periodic checking of claimant's details.
+Details of claims will be checked periodically by the benefits office.
 This means that payment of benefit should not end unless we are advised of, or find out about, a change in circumstances.
-It is the claimant's responsibility to inform the Benefits office of any changes in their circumstances.
+It is the claimant's responsibility to inform the benefits office of any changes in their circumstances.